ValeriyKnyazhev/Highlighting/README.md

 # ModuleHighlightingAndAutoCompleteon

-Module for highlighting and auto complete on of text at python
+Module for highlighting and auto completion of text in python